puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/node/kubelet-checkpoint-api.md

 401: Unauthorized

-404: Not Found (if the `ContainerCheckpoint` feature gate is disabled)
+404: Not Found (if the `ContainerCheckpoint` feature gate is turned off)

 404: Not Found (if the specified `namespace`, `pod` or `container` cannot be found)